 Use the paper to wrap a gift or in a gift bag.

 This was a really fun project and I am pleased with how it turned out.
 I tested out a variety of folding techniques and was surprised by the various colorful outcomes.
 I was very meticulous with my folding and application of dye, yet I found the paper turned out differently for each pair of dye jobs.

 Here is how the various folding turned out.
 The right column shows the fold and coloring techniques and the left column shows the two outcomes.

 Each year I wrap our Christmas presents in different designs for each person.
 This year I will create tie-dye wrapping in a different design and color scheme for each person.
 That is going to be one colorful pile of gifts!

 Who do you know that would love a new shaver this year?
-Will you wrap it in colorful paper?
+Will you wrap it in the colorful paper?